Entries linking to cheerleader

 c.
 1200, "the face, countenance," especially as expressing emotion, from Anglo-French chere "the face," Old French chiere "face, countenance, look, expression," from Late Latin cara "face" (source also of Spanish cara), possibly from Greek kara "head" (from PIE root *ker- (1) "horn; head").
 From mid-13c. as "frame of mind, state of feeling, spirit; mood, humor."

 By late 14c. the meaning had extended metaphorically to "state or temper of mind as indicated by expression."
 This could be in a good or bad sense ("The feend ... beguiled her with treacherye, and brought her into a dreerye cheere," "Merline," c.
 1500), but a positive sense, "state of gladness or joy" (probably short for good cheer), has predominated since c.
 1400.

-Meaning "that which makes cheerful or promotes good spirits" is from late 14c.
-Meaning "shout of encouragement" is first recorded 1720, perhaps nautical slang (compare earlier verbal sense, "to encourage by words or deeds," early 15c.).
-The antique English greeting what cheer? (mid-15c.) was picked up by Algonquian Indians of southern New England from the Puritans and spread in Indian languages as far as Canada.
+The meaning "that which makes cheerful or promotes good spirits" is from late 14c.
+The meaning "shout of encouragement" is recorded by 1720, perhaps nautical slang (compare the earlier verbal sense "encourage by words or deeds," early 15c.).
+The antique English greeting what cheer? (mid-15c.) was picked up by Algonquian Indians of southern New England from the Puritans and spread in Native American languages as far as Canada.